 The kimchi stew recipe that I use is so easy since it contains only a few ingredients and no additional seasoning.
-The kimchi is already full of flavour, and the pork belly adds extra flavour and salt.
+The kimchi is already full of flavour, and the pork belly adds extra richness and salt.
 If you want more heat and punch, you can also add additional ginger and gochugaru pepper.
-My twist on the traditional recipe is to fry the tofu slices in the rendered pork fat and add them to the stew about 10 minutes before the stew is ready.
-The crisp and pork-infused tofu makes a nice contrast to the softened kimchi base.

 Serves 2-4 people

 * Pork belly can be substituted with bacon or any other fatty meat.
-For a less rich version, fish can also be substituted.
-For a vegetarian/vegan version, add sauteed seitan or flavoured tempeh.
+For a vegetarian/vegan version, use your preferred protein choice.